Adaptive BEM with optimal convergence rates for the Helmholtz equation: Introduction

 On the other hand, boundary element methods (BEMs) for the Helmholtz equation are very popular and used in many applications; see, e.g.,~\cite{MR2916382,MR700400} for an overview of techniques in acoustic scattering.
 To our knowledge, there are no results concerning optimal convergence of ABEM for indefinite problems, even for sufficiently fine initial meshes.
 With this paper, we fill this gap in the theory.

 In this work, we generalize existing results concerning optimal convergence of ABEM for the Laplace equation to the Helmholtz equation.
-To this end, let $\Omega \subset \R^d$ with $d = 2,3$ be a bounded Lipschitz domain with boundary $\partial \Omega \supseteq \Gamma$ .
-We consider adaptive BEM for the Dirichlet or Neumann boundary value problem for the Helmholtz equation, i.e.,
+To this end, let $\Omega \subset \R^d$ with $d = 2,3$ be a bounded Lipschitz domain with boundary $\partial \Omega \supseteq \Gamma$.
+We consider ABEM for the Dirichlet or Neumann boundary value problem for the Helmholtz equation, i.e.,

 where $k \in \R$ denotes the wavenumber.
 Independently, whether a direct or an indirect approach is used, the Dirichlet boundary value problems leads to the following weakly-singular integral equation.
 Suppose that $k^2$ is not an eigenvalue of the interior Dirichlet Problem (IDP).
 Given a right-hand side $f \in H^{1/2}(\Gamma)$, find $\phi \in \H^{-1/2}(\Gamma)$ such that